h4ckyou/h4ckyou.github.io/posts/ctf/picoctf/writeup24.md

 Also the operations to be performed changes
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/a98a80d9-05c9-4b99-b22d-4ed236005f8c)

-Tbh during this ctf I solved this manually since the
+Tbh during this ctf I solved this manually since the number of times we get question are just 6

+I can't redo it here cause it's stressfull and i'm too lazy to write a script now :(